Epitome87/Next.js-Complete-Guide-Journey/README.md

 - Adding static site generation & server-side rendering
 - When to use which
 - Adding client-side data fetching

+Some notes observed during completion of this project:

+- Doesn't really make too much sense to use client-side data fetching **and** getServerSideProps at once, unless you want to look into request headers

+### `Section Completed: 5/21/2022`

 # Section 07 - Optimizing Next.js Apps